Mariano-Github/Edge-Drivers-Beta/zigbee-level-colortemperature-bulb-v3/README.md

 You can create scenes and automations to activate and deactivate the function.

-When deactivating the function you can select how the progressive ON and OFF in each bulb to be configured again.
+When deactivating the function you can select in the automation how the progressive ON and OFF in each bulb to be configured again.

 I will include this function in the zigbee switch driver to be able to use controlled lights with switches and plugs.